eHealthAfrica/aether/README.md

 activate the CAS integration in the app.
 See more in [Django CAS client](https://github.com/mingchen/django-cas-ng).

-Other options are to log in via token, via basic authentication or via the standard django authentication process in the admin section.
+Other options are to log in via token authentication, via basic authentication or via the standard django authentication.

 The available options depend on each container.